Dynamical systems on some elliptic modular surfaces via operators on line arrangements: Introduction

 We remark that for $n=9$, one may similarly obtain that $\cR_9$ (contained as a sextic surface in $\PP^3$) is birational to $\Xi_1(9)$.
 That elliptic surface is no longer a K3 surface and we could not find a semi-conjugacy with the plane.

 Computations in this paper are based on Magma \cite{Magma} and \texttt{OSCAR} \cite{Oscar}.
 In the arXiv ancillary file of this paper are some datas related to these computations.

 \textbf{Acknowledgments} The authors are grateful to Bert van Geemen and to Keiji Oguiso for interesting discussions.
+Moreover, the authors thank the anonymous referees for their helpful remarks which helped to improve the article.
 LK is supported by the SFB-TRR 358 -- 491392403 ``Integral Structures in Geometry and Representation Theory'' (DFG).
 XR is thankful to Max Planck Institute for Mathematics in Bonn for its hospitality and financial support.
 XR is also supported by the Centre Henri Lebesgue (ANR-11-LABX-0020-01).